 Water extraction is considered equal to consumption due to the nature of our operations.
-The total amount of water extracted/consumed is
+The total amount of water extracted/consumed is discharged into the sewer.

 Wastewater Treatment

 Hangar Oriente has no wastewater treatment plant.
 Therefore, all water used is directed to a treatment plant located at the airport.
 The water consumed at the facilities in Mexico City is discharged directly into the public sewer system.